 - For the last possible age-related appointment or reappointment of a member of the Board of Management, the completion of the 62nd year of life at the time of the beginning of a (new) term of office generally serves as a guideline.
 When determining this age limit, the Supervisory Board deliberately opted for a flexible benchmark in order to preserve the necessary leeway for appropriate decisions in individual cases.
-As of 31 December 2022, all eight members of the Board of Management fall below this standard age limit. - In addition, attention shall be paid to a sufficient generational mix among the members of the Board of Management; if possible, at least three members of the Board of Management shall be 57 years of age or younger at the beginning of the relevant term of office.
-This applies to all members of the Board of Management in office as from 31 December 2022, with the exception of Sabine Kohleisen and Hubertus Troska. - In the composition of the Board of Management, attention shall also be paid to internationality in the sense of different cultural backgrounds or international experience through several years of stays abroad; if possible, at least one member of the Board of Management shall be of international origin.
-Notwithstanding the many years of international experience of the vast majority of the members of the Board of Management, this goal had already been achieved by 31 December 2022, simply because of the international origins of Ola Källenius and Renata Jungo Brüngger and the focus of Hubertus Troska's activities in China. - As a rule, and subject to disclosure of a deviation in the annual Declaration of Compliance with the German Corporate Governance Code, members of the Board of Management shall not hold more than two mandates on Supervisory Boards in non-Group listed companies or comparable functions and shall not chair a Supervisory Board of a non-Group listed company.
-For the purpose of the profile of requirements, mandates on Supervisory Boards in joint ventures, the performance of which is part of the departmental responsibility of a member of the Board of Management, are not considered to be comparable functions.
+With the exception of Renata Jungo Brüngger, all members of the Board of Management fall below this standard age limit as of 31 December 2023. - In addition, attention shall be paid to a sufficient generational mix among the members of the Board of Management; if possible, at least three members of the Board of Management shall be 57 years of age or younger at the beginning of the relevant term of office.
+As of 31 December 2023, this applies to, among others, Ola Källenius, Britta Seeger and Dr Jörg Burzer. - In the composition of the Board of Management, attention shall also be paid to internationality in the sense of different cultural backgrounds or international experience through several years of stays abroad; if possible, at least one member of the Board of Management shall be of international origin.
+Notwithstanding the many years of international experience of the vast majority of the members of the Board of Management, this goal had already been achieved by 31 December 2023, simply because of the international origins of Ola Källenius and Renata Jungo Brüngger and the focus of Hubertus Troska's activities in China.

+As a rule, and subject to disclosure of a deviation in the annual Declaration of Compliance with the German Corporate Governance Code, members of the Board of Management shall not hold more than two mandates on supervisory boards in non-Group listed companies or comparable functions and shall not chair a supervisory board of a non-Group listed company.
+For the purpose of the profile of requirements, mandates on supervisory boards in joint ventures, the performance of which is part of the departmental responsibility of a member of the Board of Management, are not considered to be comparable functions.

-Of the non-Group memberships of Supervisory Boards and other Supervisory Bodies held by Hubertus Troska, only BAIC Motor Corporation Ltd. is listed on the stock exchange.
+Of the non-Group memberships of Supervisory Boards and other supervisory bodies held by Hubertus Troska, only BAIC Motor Corporation Ltd. is listed on the stock exchange.
 With the exception of the mandate at Beijing Foton Daimler Automotive Co., Ltd., his other mandates outside the Group are mandates in non-listed joint ventures within his departmental responsibility.
 In the opinion of the Supervisory Board, these mandates, as well as the mandate at Beijing Foton Daimler Automotive Co., Ltd., which is part of the Daimler Truck Group, do not pose any requirements comparable to mandates on supervisory boards of listed companies outside the Group in terms of the requirements profile.
-The same applies to the non-Group mandates of Markus Schäfer with the exception of the mandate at the listed Farasis Energy (Ganzhou) Co.
-Ltd. Markus Schäfer resigned from the latter mandate during the reporting period.
+The same applies to the non-Group mandates of Markus Schäfer.

-Of the non-Group memberships of Supervisory Boards and other Supervisory Bodies held by Britta Seeger, only Deutsche Lufthansa AG is listed on the stock exchange.
-In the opinion of the Supervisory Board, the other mandates outside the Group are mandates within the scope of her departmental responsibilities that, in terms of the profile of requirements, do not pose any demands comparable to a mandate on the Supervisory Board of a listed company outside the Group.
+Of the non-Group memberships of supervisory boards and other supervisory bodies held by Britta Seeger, only Deutsche Lufthansa AG is listed on the stock exchange.
+In the opinion of the Supervisory Board, the other mandates outside the Group are mandates within the scope of her departmental responsibilities that, in terms of the profile of requirements, do not pose any demands comparable to a mandate on the supervisory board of a listed company outside the Group.